In the previous step, we’ve generated a project into light-example-4j/rest/swagger/petstore

 Now the server is started and listens to port 8443 on HTTPS with HTTP 2.0 as default.

-Services built on top of light platform are consists of numeric middleware handlers that are
+Services built on top of Light consist of numeric middleware handlers that are

 responsible for all cross-cutting concerns.
 It is a plugin architecture and each plugin